-Objective: The proportion of City funding distributed for affordable housing development to lowincome, grassroots and BIPOC affordable housing developers will significantly increase by 2031.
+Objective: The proportion of City funding distributed for affordable housing development to low-income, grassroots and BIPOC affordable housing developers will significantly increase by 2031.

-Action 3.3.18: Implement affordable housing investments contained in Measure U
+Action 3.3.18: Reauthorize Implement affordable housing investments contained in Measure KK.
+U

 Measure KK, a bond measure passed in 2016, has provided a significant source of funding for antidisplacement and affordable housing preservation projects.
-The City has allocated nearly all remaining Measure KK bond funds for resident-led and community land trust-supported preservation projects and homeless acquisition projects.
+The City has allocated nearly all remaining Measure KK bond funds for resident-led and community land trust-supported preservation projects and homeless acquisition projects and will seek to reauthorize bond authority to increase the funding available for affordable housing.